 On February 15, 2019, Pres.
 Trump signed a budget bill to avoid another government shutdown.
 It didn’t give him with the $5 billion he wanted to build a border wall, so after signing the bill he declared a national emergency in order to reallocate money from elsewhere in the government to pay for the wall.

 On February 26, 2019, the Democratic-led U.S. House of Representatives voted to pass a resolution to terminate Pres.
 Trump’s national emergency declaration.
-The resolution was then sent to the Republican-led Senate.
+The resolution was then sent to the Senate, led by Republican Majority Leader Mitch McConnell.

 On March 10, 2019, the Los Angeles Times newspaper reported ranchers along the Arizona border were having doubts about Trump’s border wall.